Programs & Initiatives

 Each summer VVMTA coordinates trail crew leader training sessions.
 VVMTA either teaches them directly or brings in 3rd parties such as IMBA or Vounteers for Outdoors Colorado to teach these sessions.
 As a result of these training sessions VVMTA has developed a solid stable of well-trained Trail Crew Leaders who are critical to the trail work initiatives below.
 If you are interested in becoming a Trail Crew Leader or already are one and want a refresher please see VVMTA’s calendar for a schedule of training sessions.

-VVMTA’s Trail Crew Leaders coordinate regularly scheduled trail work days throughout the spring, summer and fall.
-Under the watch of these Trail Crew Leaders, VVMTA’s sizeable and growing database of volunteer workers have poured countless hours into our local trails.
+VVMTA’s sizeable and growing database of volunteer workers have poured countless hours into our local trails.
 Significant trail construction and improvement has been achieved through these efforts.
-VVMTA’s calendar provides the schedule for these rewarding and fun trail work days.
+VVMTA’s event calendar provides a schedule for these rewarding and fun trail work days.

 Large Volunteer Trail Work Events

 VVMTA solicits and manages large volunteer days where an entire trail can be built in one-day.
 We have relationships with Volunteers For Outdoor Colorado, Vail Resorts and others.
 VVMTA has coordinated work days with over 300 volunteers – relying heavily on our well-trained trail crew leaders.

 Adopt A Trail

 Keeping our local trails in good shape requires constant attention.
 VVMTA and the USFS, with support from the National Forest Foundation, launched the Adopt A Trail (AAT) Program in 2016.
 The AAT Program through 2023 includes 70 adopted trails across Eagle County.
 Annually, this program includes over 650 volunteers and 2,000+ hours of volunteer trail maintenance.